ViralTexts/gtr-clusters/clusters/18720620-sn85033429-PhilosophicalDarkey.md

 ## [From _The Mt.
 Sterling advocate._](https://chroniclingamerica.loc.gov/lccn/sn86069675/1894-01-30/ed-1/seq-6)

 #### 1894-01-30 &middot; Mt.
 Sterling, Ky.

 <table style="width: 100%;"><tr><td style="width: 50%">

-tho war
-for you look liko a soldier
-Yes sah I had a leetlo tasto ob
-it at Fot Donelsonv
-Stood your ground did you
-No bah Runned
-Ran ab therst fire did you
-Yaas sah Would hab runned
-soonah if Id knowod it was comin
-Why that was not very credit­
-able to your courage
-Mossali wah wasnt in my lino
-Cookin wero my porfeshin
-Well but had you no regard for
-your reputation
-Yaas sah But reputations nuf
-fin whatever to mo py do side bb
-life
-JDo you consider your life worth
-more than other pboplos
-WvtU moah to mo sah
-Theu you must valuo it very
-highly
-I does salvinoah dan all dis
-world moah dan 1000000 for
 what am dat to a man wid do href
 outn himself Preservation am do
 fust law sah